 The Occupational Safety and Health Administration (OSHA) has made it known it’s cracking down on facilities where combustible dust accumulation poses a threat to life and property.

 Are you, your employees, and your property safe?
 If not, or you’re not sure, call on EMS.
-We offer a full range of combustible dust remediation services encompassing …
+We offer a full range of safe combustible dust remediation services encompassing …

 - Hazardous Locations – such as petroleum refineries, dry-cleaning plants, spray finishing areas, utility gas plants, etc. (OSHA Class I locations); grain elevators, flour and feed mills, plants producing plastics, medicines, or fireworks, coal prep plants, etc. (OSHA Class II locations); textile mills, cotton gins, seed mills, wood mills, etc. (OSHA Class III locations);